 You can also divide a large

 FeatureCollection based on the first coordinate of the feature geometry rather than the centroid.

-The HERE platform supports several custom properties that you can use to add visual styling to features when rendered in the Portal or using the Visualization Library.
+The HERE platform supports several custom properties that you can use to add visual styling to features when rendered in the platform portal or using the Data Inspector Library.
 These properties are not part of the GeoJSON specification, but you can add them to the

 properties member of any